marvik-ai/Gsheets_connector/README.md

-# Google Drive and Sheets Manager
+# Google Drive and GSheets manager

 This project allows you to interact with Google Drive and Google Sheets through a Python class called `GoogleDriveManager`.
 You can list files in a Google Drive folder, generate public links for files, and upload data (including images) to Google Sheets.